GeoWebCache/geowebcache/documentation/en/user/source/configuration/xml/simple.rst

 Definining a Grid Set
 ---------------------
 The concept behind a grid set is documented in-depth separately.
-The example below just illustrates how to define a new grid set for a particular projection.